RikudouSage/Units/README.md

 ## String Casting

-When a unit is casted to string, the value and unit is printed:
+When a unit is cast to a string, the value and unit is printed:

 ```php
 <?php